yairm210/Unciv/Uniques.md

 "+1 happiness from each type of luxury resource" - Replaced with "+[amount] happiness from each type of luxury resource"

-"+15% science while the empire is happy" - Replaced with "[amount]% [stat] while the empire is happy"
+"+15% science while the empire is happy" - Replaced with "[amount]% [Stat] while the empire is happy"

 "Science gained from research agreements +50%" - Replaced with "Science gained from research agreements [+amount]%"